LE-banner-main

 Will I be paid during the academy?

 Yes!
 Starting salary is $47,794.32 during the first year (Game Warden Recruit).
-Following the first year, offices are eligible to move to Game Warden I and will be paid $52,693.20.
+Following the first year, officers are eligible to move to Game Warden I and will be paid $52,693.20.
 Additionally, once POPS certified and completion of KDFWR academy has taken place, they will receive an additional $4,661.92 annually.